Note: Elaine the correspondent is fictional, but Karol Joseph is real and serves on the staff of Jews for Jesus. She can be reached by e-mail.

 I hope you can see from this that the Shema can't really be used to argue against Christianity's view of God.
 Both the Hebrew Scriptures and the New Testament use the Shema in the exact same way; to pledge allegiance to the one true God of the universe, YHVH.

 So, we all agree that God is one.
-Yet, in some way we all also, Jews and Christians alike, that in some mysterious way, God is greater than one.
-He’s not someone that can be put in a box or dealt with in mathematical terms.
-God is certainly complex in his oneness, and it’s easy to see this in the Hebrew Scriptures as well as the New Testament.
+Yet, in some mysterious way we also (Jews and Christians alike) agree God is greater than one.
+He's not someone that can be put in a box or dealt with in mathematical terms.
+God is certainly complex in his oneness, and it's easy to see this in the Hebrew Scriptures as well as the New Testament.

 What we need to realize is that God has revealed Himself in a number of ways throughout the history of our people, and in the last days He has revealed Himself in His Son, Yeshua.
 That's what I'll show you in the Hebrew Bible, and that's exactly what the New Testament demonstrates as well.

 The Hebrew Bible makes it very clear that no one can see God and live.
 Yet the Bible has examples of people seeing Him and do live.
 For example, Genesis 32:28-30 recounts the experience of Jacob and God, and saying, "So Jacob called the place Peniel, saying, "It is because I saw God face to face, and yet my life was spared."
 Perhaps the most significant account is of Abraham and the angels/men he encounters in Genesis 18.
 In verse 1 it says The LORD appeared to Abraham near the great trees of Mamre.
 And it's totally clear that this is God, who we see in the account is one of the three men who approach Abraham.
 Even the rabbis have a difficult time with this account since it is so clear that it is YHVH who reveals Himself.